DHTMLX/docs-todolist/docs/api/methods/openuserlist_method.md

 ### Description

-@short: opens the list of the users assigned to the task at the specified coordinates
+@short: Opens the list of the users assigned to the task at the specified coordinates

 ### Usage